Saurabh262004/pg-extended/README.md

 # pg-extended
-A lightweight game engine that works on top of pygame.
+A lightweight 2d game engine built on top of pygame.